Telšiai: History

 Lake Mastis is mentioned in various legends and myths.
 The city was named after a small rivulet, the Telšė, which flows into Lake Mastis.
 A legend has it that a knight named Džiugas founded the city.
-Telšiai was first mentioned in written sources around 1450, but the oldest archeological findings in the area of the city are from the Stone Age.
+First mentions of Telšiai date back to 1398, but the oldest archeological findings in the area of the city are from the Stone Age.
 In the 15th century, Telšiai already had a state-owned manor.
 It and the parish were governed by Samogitian elders.
 Telšiai was at the centre of an uprising of Samogitian peasants.

 At the end of the 17th century Telšiai became the centre of culture and politics of Samogitia.
 Local parliaments known as Sejmiks composed of noblemen were organised in the city and a court was established.
 Magdeburg rights were granted to Telšiai in the 17th century.
+Until the Third Partition of Polish-Lithuanian Commonwealth in 1795, Telšiai County formed the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

 During the November uprising of 1831 Telšiai became a sanctuary for Polish–Lithuanian partisans fighting the Russians.
 A revolutionary government of insurrectionists was formed and schools for the preparation of military officers and noncommissioned officers were opened.
 During the Uprising of 1863, Telšiai was one of the main centres of uprise in Samogitia since insurrectionist forces massed there.

 At the end of the 19th century Telšiai started to grow.
 A team of firemen formed, and a pharmacy and a theater were opened.
 In 1908 the very first Lithuanian concert–performance was organised.
-Telšiai was the birthplace and residence of famous Samogitian noble brothers: Stanisław Narutowicz (member of the Council of Lithuania) and Gabriel Narutowicz (the 1st President of Poland, who was assasinated).
+Telšiai was the birthplace and residence of famous Samogitian noble brothers: Stanisław Narutowicz (member of the Council of Lithuania) and Gabriel Narutowicz (the first President of Poland, who was assassinated).

 The city survived two Polish revolutions, was conquered by the Germans in World War I, and occupied by the Red Army for a short time in 1918.

 During the years of Lithuanian independence, 1918 to 1940, Telšiai grew rapidly.
 Several girls' and boys' high schools, a crafts school and a teacher's seminary were established.
 The Alka museum was built, and several cultural societies were operated.
 In 1935, Telšiai became the centre of county administration.

 During the first Soviet occupation, as a result of the Molotov–Ribbentrop Pact, Telšiai became infamous for the nearby Rainiai massacre, a mass murder of 76 Lithuanian political prisoners perpetrated by the Red Army during the night of 24–25 June 1941.

 Nowadays Telšiai is the 12th largest city in Lithuania.
 It is the centre of Telšiai County and Telšiai district municipality.
-The city has four gymnasiums, four secondary schools, and five primary schools.
-Faculties of Vilnius Academy of Art, College of Social Sciences and College of Samogitia are also established in Telšiai.
+The city has four high schools, four secondary schools, and five primary schools.
+Department of Vilnius Academy of Art, College of Social Sciences and College of Samogitia are also established in Telšiai.

-On 22 January 2013 The Ministry of Culture of the Republic of Lithuania officially announced that Telšiai will be named the Lithuanian Capital of Culture in 2016.
+On 22 January 2013, the Ministry of Culture officially announced that Telšiai will be named the Lithuanian Capital of Culture in 2016.